How To Feed A Loon

 Because you’re cooking with shrimp, it comes together very quickly.

-You’ll want to make sure you have all of your ingredients prepped and ready to be before you start cooking.
+You’ll want to make sure you have all of your ingredients prepped and ready before you start cooking.

 Choosing the Right Shrimp